Blebot0/Haar_cascade/readme.md

-#*Haar Classifier Implimentation*
+*Haar Classifier Implimentation*
-Mouse Movement using Hand movement
+Tracking Hand movement using Haar Cascade

-Details explained in comments of the program

-BSD-2 License
+Training a model using positive image of hand and sampling it over all negative images